 - Protagonist(s) (heroes): The main character around whom most of the plot revolves.

-For example, Frodo from The Lord of the Rings by J.R.R.
+For example, Othello from the Shakespeare's play, Frodo from The Lord of the Rings by J.R.R.
 Tolkien, Harry Potter from the Harry Potter series by J.K.
 Rowling, or Elizabeth Bennet from “Pride and Prejudice” by Jane Austen.

 - Antagonist(s): This is the person that is in opposition to the protagonist.
 This is usually the villain, but could also be a natural power, set of circumstances, majestic being, etc.

-For example, Darth Vader from the Star Wars series by George Lucas, King Joefrey from Game of Thrones, or the Wicked Queen from “Snow White and Seven Dwarfs”.
+For example, Darth Vader from the Star Wars series by George Lucas, King Joffrey from Game of Thrones, or the Wicked Queen from “Snow White and Seven Dwarfs”.

 - Minor: These are the characters who help tell the major character’s tale by letting them interact and reveal their personalities, situations, and/or stories.
 They are commonly static (unchanging).
 In The Lord of the Rings by J.R.R.
 Tolkien, the minor characters would be the whole Fellowship of the ring.
 In their own way, each member of the Fellowship helps Frodo to get the ring to Mordor, and without them the protagonist would not be a protagonist and would not be able to succeed.
 In the Harry Potter series by J.K.
 Rowling, minor characters are Ronald Weasley and Hermione Granger.
 They consistently help Harry Potter on his quests against Voldemort and, the same as Frodo, he wouldn’t have succeeded without them.